Our Palliative Medicine team

 Interprofessional training is an ideal, but real-world challenges impact its actualization.
-We are pioneering a side-by-side interprofessional training experience and leadership model between physician and nurse practitioner in a way that is completely compliant with ACGME regulations, but utilizes clinicians based on their skills and attitudes instead of solely by their profession.
+We are pioneering a side-by-side interprofessional training experience and leadership model between physicians and APPs in a way that is completely compliant with ACGME regulations, but utilizes clinicians based on their skills and attitudes instead of solely by their profession.
 The result has been a fellowship class of equally skilled independent hospice and palliative medicine clinicians who can serve as agents of change for our vision of interprofessional equity in the care of seriously ill patients.

 Leadership and Preventative Medicine Track

 Our program offers fellows the opportunity to train in Dartmouth Hitchcock Medical Center's unique Leadership Preventive Medicine Residency (LPMR), a fully-funded 2-year training program.
 LPMR graduates earn either an MPH or MS from The Dartmouth Institute for Health Policy and Clinical Practice (TDI).
 See an example of the work one of our previous fellows, Travis Austin, did as part of this program.